badbatch/repodog/cli/core/README.md

 ##### `language`

 The programming language, either `'javascript'` or `'typescript'`.
+The default is `'javascript'`.

 ##### `environmentVariablesPath`

 The path to the file where your environment variables are stored.
 The path is relative to the current working directory.
+The default is `'.env'`.

 ## Changelog